-The best-known - and most frequently applied - model for comparing national cultures is that developed by the Dutch social psychologist Geert Hofstede.9 This model, first conceived in 1973, had by 2001 been validated by over 400 studies.10 masculinity vs. femininity; and
+The best-known - and most frequently applied - model for comparing national cultures is that developed by the Dutch social psychologist Geert Hofstede.
+This model, first conceived in 1973, had by 2001 been validated by over 400 studies.

 Hofstede distinguishes five dimensions of national culture: